Estate Planning

 by Rania Combs

-A Texas medical power of attorney is a document that allows you, the principal, to designate a trusted family member or friend to make medical decisions for you if you become unconscious or mentally incapable of making those decisions for yourself.
+A Texas medical power of attorney is a legal document that allows you, the principal, the ability to designate a trusted family member or friend to make medical decisions for you if you become unconscious or mentally incapable of making those decisions for yourself.

 Medical powers of attorney are not just for the elderly.
-Unexpected injuries or illness can occur at any age, so all adults should have one in place.
+Unexpected injuries or illnesses can occur at any age, so all adults should have one in place.

 What Are the Requirements of a Medical Power of Attorney in Texas?